New York City Boy

-"New York City Boy" is a song by English synth-pop duo Pet Shop Boys, released on 27 September 1999 as the second single from their seventh studio album, Nightlife (1999).
+"New York City Boy" is a song by English synth-pop duo Pet Shop Boys, released on 22 September 1999 as the second single from their seventh studio album, Nightlife (1999).
 In the UK, the single peaked at number 14 on the UK Singles Chart.
-It also reached the charts in numerous European countries, peaking at number three in Spain, and number four in Finland and Hungary.
+It also reached the charts in several other European countries, peaking at number three in Spain, and number four in Finland and Hungary.
 In the US, the song hit number one on the Billboard Hot Dance Club Play chart and number 53 on the Billboard Hot Singles Sales chart.